 Teams from WCC, travel to Sierra Leone Africa to visit and encourage our sister church, WCC-Moyamba.
-We also have the priviledge to visit Willamette International Academy (or Moyamba Academy) which recently built a second school house.
+We also have the privilege to visit Willamette International Academy (or Moyamba Academy) which recently built a second school house.

 As Ebola has greatly affected Sierra Leone and WCC-Moyamba, we have continued to send support and encouragement to this nation.
 Click here to view pictures and videos from previous trips.